 John Johnson was a distinguished Victorian architect about whom tantalisingly little is known.
-Some sources confuse him with an earlier John Johnson (1732-1814), a fine Georgian architect with a liking for Coade stone (a precursor of Portland cement for façades etc.), who was at one point County Surveyor of Chelmsford.
-It seems likely that the two were related, especially as their choice of materials and styles seems similar and is quite distinctive.
+He is easily confused with two other John Johnsons, one earlier and one later.
+The earlier John Johnson (1732-1814) was a fine Georgian architect with a liking for Coade stone (a precursor of Portland cement for façades etc.*), who was at one point County Surveyor of Chelmsford.
+The later one (d.
+1920) was a member of the AA from 1863, and was also responsible for some noteworthy churches and civic commissions from the 1870s onwards.
+There are no known familial links between these architects.

 The concept of the Palace had come from Owen Jones, and Johnson used some of Jones's original ideas — the transept and nave arrangement, for instance — in his own design.
 Jones and Johnson both had addresses at the Adelphi, so there may well have been contact between them.
 Johnson was clearly influenced by Jones's flair for colour and pattern, as well as by his keen interest in Egyptian and Islamic design — witness the sphinxes in the west wing's Palm Court.
 At any rate, here Johnson had the opportunity to develop these decorative elements in his own way and on a vast scale.
 He even had a chance to improve on them when rebuilding after the first fire of 1873.
 Quite deservedly, on the strength of his work on Alexandra Palace, Johnson was made a Fellow of the Florentine Academy in 1877.